 Last week on the blog I posted THIS recipe for both a Blackberry Ginger Shrub and a Blackberry Ginger Gin & Tonic using a blackberry ginger balsamic vinegar from Green Olive Company.
 Today, I am featuring the second set of recipes for my collaboration with Green Olive Co: Chimichurri Sauce on Grilled Flank Steak, Grilled Corn on the Cob (sometimes called Mexican Street Corn), and some grilled bread, (because obviously why not).
+I don’t know about you but I made sure I bought one of the Best Electric Grills out there to make sure my food cooked perfectly and tasted divine.
 Also in last week’s post I advised to stay tuned because Green Olive Co and I would be offering up a giveaway and TODAY IS THE DAY!!!
 So if you scroll to the end of this post, past the recipes, you will find the way to enter the raffle to win a HUGE gift basket from Green Olive Company!!
 See below for details on the goodies inside!!
 When my husband and I first went to Green Olive Company to pick out the oils and vinegars that we wanted to use for the collaboration, I saw the Cilantro and Roasted Onion Olive Oil and I IMMEDIATELY thought of this Grilled Corn on the Cob recipe that Nick always makes.
 It’s a fan favorite amongst our friends and families and we pretend that it’s super hard to make but it really couldn’t be easier.
 From there, I just wanted to pair a steak and chimichurri sauce with the corn and THUS – our menu was born.
 So check out the recipes and let me know what you think.
 I linked each of the oils we used as well, as they can all be purchased online.
 Grilled Flank Steak with Chimichurri Sauce Ingredients:

 - Flank Steak (typically a cheaper cut of beef, because it is thinner and has less fat/flavor, thus it is paramount that you marinate flank steak if you want it to be juicy)